jaeyk/comp_thinking_social_science/README.md

          - Version control
          - Code style
      - Tidy data and its friends
-        - Tidy data
+        - Tidy data and why it matters
-        - Making data tidy
+        - Wrangling data
             - How to wrangle data
-            - How to wrangle data easier and faster
+            - How to wrangle data at scale
         - Modeling and visualizing tidy data
      - Automating repeated things
         - Functional programing
         - Developing your own data tools